-Notices hereunder shall be given by registered or certified mail, and if by the state shall be addressed to the Association at 300 East Brevard Street, Tallahassee, Florida 32301; and if by the Association shall be addressed to the Chief Negotiator, Department of Management Services, 4050 Esplanade Way, Suite 160, Tallahassee, Florida 32399-0950.
+Notices hereunder shall be given by registered or certified e-mail or U.S. mail, return receipt requested and if by the state shall be addressed to the Association at 300 East Brevard Street, Tallahassee, Florida 32301; and if by the Association shall be addressed to the Chief Negotiator, Department of Management Services, 4050 Esplanade Way, Suite 160, Tallahassee, Florida 32399-0950.
 Either party may, by a like written notice, change the address to which such notice shall be given.
 Notices shall be considered to have been given as of the date shown on the postmark.